reof-mas/reof-mas-src/docs/source/index.rst

 Project objective
 =================

-Our multi-agent system attempts to generate music with structure resembling that of compositions devised by human composers.
-(TODO: more content)
+Our multi-agent system attempts to generate monophonic songs with structure resembling that of compositions devised by human composers.

 Terminology
 ===========